bitsy-ai/printnanny-os/site/docs/getting-started/configure-printnanny-os.md

 # Configure PrintNanny OS

-Your PrintNanny account info is stored in a `printnanny.toml` file, which you'll download and copy to your SD card.
+This section will show you how to download `printnanny.toml`, which contains your PrintNanny account info and preferences.

 :::warning